madskristensen/MarkdownEditor/README.md

 ![Light bulbs image](art/light-bulb-image.png)

-### Brace completion with type-through
-This makes typing faster.
-Whenever you type opening braces, parenthesis or brackets, a corresponding closing character is inserted.
-It is smart about when it adds the closing character so it doesn't become annoying.

-This feature can be disabled in the [settings](#settings).

 ### Auto-generate HTML files
 By right-clicking any Markdown file in Solution Explorer, you can turn on automatic generation of a HTML file.